 Why choosing a motorcycle ambulance to provide a basic first response with BLSD volunteers?
 Magen David Adom test form years a solution based on the Piaggio Mp3 500.
 They are also testing it as Advanced Life Support medical response bike with paramedics, on duty to anticipate ambulance and giving a better response to code 3 patients.

 With this information, the computer sends to the target the closest car.
 But our system stages were created 6 or 7 years ago, and one of them is the first responding unit.
 It is a voluntary body made by 25.000 volunteers from 15 to 80 years old.
 All of them have been BLSD trained, and we give them all the necessary equipment to operate in the proper way on the scene.

-Motorbike ambulance: when did you start using first responders and motorbikes?
+motorcycle ambulance: when did you start using first responders and motorcycles?

 Cutting intervention time to the half is not enough?
 What are you studying?

 We are trying all the time to see how to manage more interventions, to create better services, giving a better response to patients.
 Now we are testing an innovative solution.
 We took out some of our ambulances to the regular shift, and we integrated some of our motorcycles.
 We want to see if a motorcycle ambulance can improve the arrival time and the response average also with ALS professionals during the same shift.
 We want to know if putting motorcycles at work and send them directly can reduce the reaction time.
 Currently, we are highly satisfied with this solution”.

 What kind of professional will ride the motorcycle ambulance?